alexkahn/iterable-api/README.md

 ### Installation for development

-This project uses Pipenv for now, so follow your preferred procedure for that.
+This project uses poetry for now, so follow your preferred procedure for that.

 ```
-pipenv install
-pipenv install -e .
+poetry install
 ```

 ### Testing